masterDev07/BelBedu9/README.md

 manual intervention.
 With this level of convenience, you can focus on what truly matters—your spiritual journey! 🌈

-### How to Configure BelBedu9 on Linux
+### How to Configure Bel Bedu9 on Linux

-Setting up **BelBedu9** on your Linux system is a straightforward process, especially if you're using a Debian-based distribution like Linux Mint 22 Wilma or any other compatible Linux distro.
-Follow these steps to ensure that BelBedu9 runs smoothly and meets your expectations! 🚀
+Setting up **Bel Bedu9** on your Linux system is a straightforward process, especially if you're using a Debian-based distribution like Linux Mint 22 Wilma or any other compatible Linux distro.
+Follow these steps to ensure that **Bel Bedu9** runs smoothly and meets your expectations! 🚀

 1. **Adjust the Hijri Date**:
-   - Open the GUI of BelBedu9 or use the command `bd lm` to check the current settings.
+   - Open the GUI of **Bel Bedu9** or use the command `bd lm` to check the current settings.
 If the Hijri date needs adjustment, modify the `deltatanggalhijriyah` attribute in the configuration file located at `~/Music/BelBedu9/config/cli/configuration.conf`. 📅
    - After making changes, run the command `bd th` to apply the updates. 🔄

-2. **Add BelBedu9 to Startup**:
+2. **Add Bel Bedu9 to Startup**:
    - Navigate to "Home" -- "Settings" -- "Session and startup". ⚙️
-   - Under the "Application Startup" tab, add `~/Music/BelBedu9/bedu9 bl` to ensure BelBedu9 launches automatically when you start your computer. 🖥️
+   - Under the "Application Startup" tab, add `~/Music/BelBedu9/bedu9 bl` to ensure **Bel Bedu9** launches automatically when you start your computer. 🖥️

 3. **Power Management Settings**:
    - For optimal power management, set the following: